Test Code LAB3025 Insulin-Like Growth Factor-Binding Protein 3, Serum

 Cautions

-Insulin-like growth factor 1 (IGF-1) and insulin-like growth factor-binding protein 3 (IGFBP-3) reference ranges are highly age-dependent and results must always be interpreted within the context of the patient's age.
+Insulin-like growth factor 1 (IGF-1) and IGF-binding protein 3 (IGFBP-3) reference ranges are highly age-dependent, and results must always be interpreted within the context of the patient's age.

 Discrepant IGFBP-3 and IGF-1 results can sometimes occur due to liver and kidney disease; however, this is uncommon and such results should alert laboratories and physicians to the possible occurrence of a preanalytical or analytical error.